knbe/grading/README.md

   summary statistics ([Figure
   4](https://github.com/knbe/grading/blob/main/media/stats.png)).
-- `-u` to create an "upload" directory that contains only the necessary files for uploading back to NYU Classes.
+- `-u` to create an "upload" directory that contains only the necessary files for uploading back to Classes.

 # Usage

-- Download the assignment zip file from NYU Classes.
+- Download the assignment zip file from Classes.
 Tick the boxes for "Student submission attachments", "Feedback attachments", and "grades.csv file".
   Probably also tick the box for "include students who haven't submitted yet".
 - Unzip the directory, move to the desired location, etc.